Yoooohe/620_job_forum/README.md

 Group members: Yuhe Ding, Tian Wang, Chudi Zhong

 (1) Description: Our project is about job forum service.
 In this project, you can post a message to the forum and reply other messgae as well.
 Only Administer can delete the messgae and replies in the forum.
+We have realized all the function in message part.
+Because of time, similar work on reply delete will be finished later.

 (2) Project: our project include two html files, a server.py and a data.json